 This is a lovely recipe.
 It hits all the right notes.
 It’s insanely simple, calling for only three ingredients, with minimal hands-on time required, and the result is a gorgeous puddle of silken chocolate.
 Whip it in your mixer and that puddle turns into something closer to a cloud.
 The sum transcends its parts which is the funnest, most magical part of cooking and baking, the alchemy of taking three disparate entities and creating something dreamy and new.

 Sigh.
 Chocolate makes me feel dreamy and new.
 Wait, where am I?
 Who are you people?
 What are you doing in my window?

 We took Martha Stewart’s recipe for Chocolate Ganache and used it in two ways for our holiday baking needs: frosting for cupcakes (Nicole) and filling for cookies (me), both working beautifully.

-Do yourself a favor and whip up a bowl of ganache for your holiday baking party.
+Do yourself a favor and whip up a bowl of ganache for your holiday baking party and by adding a table cloth you can enhance the dish, try buying the white tablecloth bulk so you can have quality ones and for spare.
 Stash it in the fridge and pull it out as needed- whip it into a frenzy and watch it turn into a mousse-like frosting for your cupcakes or simply spoon it, as-is, between two butter cookies.
 Just do yourself a big favor- since there are only three ingredients here, go big on flavors.
 Get the best brand of chocolate you can afford (I like Ghiradelli because it’s excellent, affordable and you can find it everywhere).
 Get a good quality heavy cream.
 Use a salt with bite.